oddbird/oddsite/content/services/planning.rst

   We'll help you find your way to the right product -- a combination of your business goals and user needs -- with a robust plan for development and launch.
-  These flat-rate discovery packages are a great place to start your new project.
+  This flat-rate discovery package is a great place to start your new project.

   .. callmacro:: content.macros.j2#link_button
     :url: '/contact/'